K6SM/Emacs-QSO-Logger/README.md

 # Emacs-QSO-Logger
-This LISP code provides some basic functions for Emacs to rapidly capture and log amateur radio contacts (QSOs). qsologger.el provides a fuction that generates a customizable, dynamic form (qso-log-form) for the purposes of logging amateur radio QSOs using almost any combination of ADIF fields in the ADIF 3.1.4 specification.
+This LISP code provides some basic functions for Emacs to rapidly capture and log amateur radio contacts (QSOs). qsologger.el provides a fuction that generates a customizable, dynamic form (qso-log-form) to log amateur radio QSOs using almost any combination of ADIF fields in the ADIF 3.1.4 specification.
 This allows the user to customize the form for use in contests or general logging.
-All customizations are accessable in the qso-logger group, whose parent is the Emacs "Applications" group, accessed with `M-x customize`.
+All customizations are accessible in the qso-logger group, whose parent is the Emacs "Applications" group, accessed with `M-x customize`.

 Further processing of the logs can be done within Emacs or by importing the ADIF file into another logging program.

+## Features
+- Runs entirely in a Linux terminal environment, allowing for its use in ultra-light, low-power HW/SW configurations (e.g. terminal-only mode on a Raspberry Pi Zero 2W)
+- Data is appended to a user-defined ADIF log file
+- Any field in the ADIF 3.1.4 specification can be selected to appear on the form, in whatever order is desired
+- Each field has an option to preserve the most recent information after a QSO submission
+   - Example: For situations where frequency and mode unchanged between QSOs
+   - Also useful for repeating sent information reports in contests
+- Option to lookup callsign information and show the information (text) in another buffer (requires an internet connection)
+- Option to check the log for duplicates before recording the QSO
+- Option to clear the form without saving the information (e.g. for incomplete QSOs)

 ## Manual Installation
 1) Place qsologger.el in the load path.
 If one hasn't been established, you can place it in `~/.emacs.d/lisp/` and